Frequently asked questions

 How can I consume alerts from bots?

-You can subscribe to alerts from specific bots or contracts using Forta App.
-If you connect your wallet and click on "My Alert Subscriptions", you can setup notifications for alerts.
-Currently, email and Slack notifications are supported with more options coming in the near future.
+You can subscribe to alerts from specific bots or contracts using the Forta App subscriptions page.
+Once signed in with your wallet, you can setup notifications for alerts.
+Currently, the supported channels to receive notifications are email, Slack, Telegram, Discord and webhooks.

 How do I run a scan node?